-SE3.1 We will work in partnership to actively market the Lithgow region and our capabilities to existing and potential residents, business, visitors and investors.
+SE3.1 We will work in partnership to actively market the Lithgow region and our capabilities to existing and potential residents, business, visitors, and investors.

-SE3.1.1 Develop and promote programs to market the Lithgow region to attract investment and development.
-Economic Development Seven Valleys Tourism Deliverable: The "Invest Lithgow" website is updated and promoted.Attend economic and tourism forums to profile Lithgow and advocate for development and business opportunities within the IGA venues.
+disting and potential residents, saciness, visitors, and investors SE3.1.1 Develop and promote programs to market the Lithgow region to attract investment and development.
+Economic Development Seven Valleys Tourism Deliverable: The "Invest Lithgow" website is updated and promoted.Attend economic and tourism forums to profile Lithgow and advocate for development and business opportunities within the LGA.

+SE3.2 We will grow our visitor economy through developing partnerships and opportunities that enhance and strengthen iconic events, distinct local attractions, and the use of major venues venues.
 SE3.2.1 Develop and activate the Union Theatre and Union Theatre Gallery.
 Cultural Development Deliverable: Submit applications and apply for funding where applicable to ensure the facility remains a high- quality cultural venue.
 Develop a "Friends of the Theatre" Program to ensure collaboration with local users.